The Logos: The Meletic Testament (Chapter 5 The Exile)

 92. —Explain further this analogy of yours, so that I may understand the full extent of your words.

-94. —How is it present, if I can sense its presence?
+94. At first, the Christian was confused, then he answered—How is it present, if I cannot sense its presence?

 96. —Then what about reality?
 How does this To Ena make perception of reality genuine?